-To expedite the permit process all applicants can fill out a Commercial Use Questionnaire and bring the questionnaire along with all relevant documentation in to a DOBOR district office to complete a commercial use permit application.
+To expedite the permit process, all applicants can fill out a Commercial Use Questionnaire ahead of time and bring the questionnaire along with all relevant documentation in to a DOBOR District Office to complete the commercial use permit application process.

 Prior to implementation of this rule, DLNR was only able to regulate commercial activity on State ocean waters if the activity originated from a state harbor or launching facility under the jurisdiction of DOBOR or thrill craft, parasailing, water sledding, and high speed boating occurring in ocean recreation management areas.
 Effective 9/25/14, DLNR is now able to track and regulate commercial operators on state ocean waters regardless of where they launch from.
 This new permitting scheme serves the important dual purpose of monitoring commercial activity levels on state waters as well as protecting public safety by ensuring that operators are carrying sufficient liability insurance and adhering to State standards.